With the freedom to organize your business comes the challenge of tracking expenses and deductions.

 The key is you must demonstrate that educational costs are for "qualifying work-related education" to the IRS in Publication 970.
 Business expenses would be only deductible expenses if they helped you improve skills vital to your business.

-In other words, your classes, books, and tuition must go toward furthering your current career or trade.
+In other words, your fees for classes, books, and tuition must go toward furthering your current career or trade.